-You won’t get far in DnD without a firm grasp of magic.
+You won’t get far in Dungeons and Dragons without a firm grasp of D&D 5E spells.
 Spellcasters are essential to every adventuring party, and their ability to clear a battlefield, buff their teammates, or magically wheedle out of a tough situation comes in handy time, and time, again.
 While the classic tabletop roleplaying game boasts an overflowing supply of spells, there’s a few staples that should be on your radar.

 We’ve picked out the very best D&D 5E spells, so you can spend less time thumbing through sourcebooks, and more time calling upon arcane forces.
 They’re a varied bunch, taken from several of D&D’s schools of magic, and allow for as much roleplaying antics as they do plunderous fighting.